 (including those held during summer recess periods) to advance student

 Remedial education activities and academic enrichment learning programs, including those which provide additional assistance to student to allow the student to improve their academic achievement

 including those provided by senior citizen volunteers, and mentoring programs

 Programs that provide

-after-school activities for limited English proficient (LEP) students and that
+after-school activities for English Learner (EL) students and that

 emphasize language skills and academic achievement